brodenn/RoboRacer/README.md

 3. Start FreeRTOS tasks for sensor reading, motor control, and auxiliary logic.
 4. Run the Python tools using `python3 main.py` in the `omnix_py` directory.

+---

 ## Usage

-- **Autonomous Mode**: The AI steering logic takes control of the motors based on sensor data.
+- **Autonomous Mode**: AI steering logic controls the motors based on sensor data.
-- **Controller Mode**: A gamepad can be used to manually control the motors.
+- **Controller Mode**: Use a gamepad for manual control.
-- **Python Tools**: Use the UI for parameter tuning and the visualizer for monitoring telemetry.
+- **Python Tools**: Tune parameters and monitor telemetry in real time.

+---

 ## Dependencies